Call for application for 2019-2020

 Admitted students will have to enroll in the following periods.
 Admitted international students should immediately contact the international student office for further details on the procedure.

 International non-EU students need a VISA to study in Italy.
 The full procedure is explained in detal in this page of the university website.
-The fundamental step to get a VISA is to apply for pre-enrollment to the Italian Embassy/Consulate in your country, by July 24, 2018.
+The fundamental step to get a VISA is to apply for pre-enrollment to the Italian Embassy/Consulate in your country, by mid July, 2019.
 You are encouraged to apply as soon as possible (preparing all docs and get an appointment takes time): it is sufficient to have applied for the selection procedure.
-Pre-enrollment for 2018 is already open.
+In any case, it is mandatory to apply to pre-enrollment: we cannot accept your application if pre-enrollment deadline expired and you have not applied to the embassy (this is particularly the case for applications in the second selection phase)!
+Please refer to the italian embassy of your country for the pre-enrollment procedures.
+Please book an appointment with the embassy in due advance, you may fail to pre-enroll for lack of free appointments.
 If you need help in this respect, please contact via email the international student office, writing to email@example.com.
 Please specify that you ask help for the master program in Data Science and Scientific Computing in the subject of the email.

 In order to get help for other issues related to moving to Italy or Trieste, from finding a place to stay to health insurance, please refer to the regional Welcome Office.